lifinance/solstreams/README.md

 ### Solana

-Install the Solana Tool Suite [here](https://docs.solana.com/cli/install-solana-cli-tools)
+Install the **latest** Solana Tool Suite [here](https://docs.solana.com/cli/install-solana-cli-tools)

+> NOTE: if you get an `build-bpf` error it might be because your solana cli version is less than 1.16.
+Also make sure that solana is in your path by running `echo $PATH | grep solana`

 ### Yarn